mlava/better-tasks/README.md

 | End recurrence | Stop this task from repeating |

 All actions support **Undo** via a toast notification.
 If a start date isn't configured the buttons snooze the due date instead.
 Skip / generate / end only appear for tasks with a repeat rule.

 ---

+## 📊 Better Tasks Dashboard

+Open the dashboard from the command palette (`Toggle Better Tasks Dashboard`) or the Blueprint icon that appears in Roam’s top bar.
+The dashboard lists every Better Task (recurring or scheduled one-off) with:

+- Powerful filters for recurrence type, availability (start/defer), due bucket, and completion status.
+- Quick snooze actions, completion toggles, and links back to the originating blocks.
+- Background refreshes whenever task attributes change so pills and dashboard stay in sync.
+- A floating panel you can drag anywhere within the Roam window.
+The position is remembered, so place it where it works best for your workflow.

+Use the dashboard to triage overdue work, snooze tasks in bulk, or jump straight to the next daily note page without leaving Roam.

+---